 What industry leaders suggest

-Tackling the skills gap as a nation will involve better engagement between employers and training providers ensuring that education and training programs are relevant and staying relevant as technological advances sees the industry evolve.
-As the industry leaders’ insights suggest, it can start from nurturing future leaders through the education sector as well as curriculum changes in schools and better support for teachers.
-At the enterprise level, targeting specific technology trends like big data, AI, and cloud security could be part of organisations’ plans.
+Tackling the skills gap as a nation will involve better engagement between employers and training providers, ensuring that education and training programs are relevant and staying relevant as technological advances see the industry evolve.
+As industry leader insights suggest, it can start from nurturing future leaders through the education sector as well as curriculum changes in schools and better support for teachers.
+At the enterprise level, targeting specific technology trends like big data, AI, and cloud security could be part of organisations' plans.
 Businesses could benefit from targeting soft skills as well as hard skills, as this can directly impact customer service and competitiveness.

 Arowana is an operator of small and medium sized companies, and a specialist asset manager.
 We grow people, companies, and value.
-We operate EdventureCo, a leading vocational and professional education and training platform in Australia that is expanding across South East Asia.
-At EdventureCo, we’ve established specialist, reputable college brands in blue collar and white collar VPET fields such as building and construction, and information technology.
-In the last six years we’ve successfully trained over 65,000 students in our eight campuses across Australia to provide them with the skills and qualifications to advance their careers and employment prospects and support them in upskilling and reskilling.
-Our mission is to equip students with the in-demand skills they need to find employment in a rapidly changing world where jobs are increasingly being displaced by automation and robotics.
+We operate EdventureCo, a leading vocational and professional education and training platform in Australia that is expanding across Southeast Asia.
+At EdventureCo, we have established specialist, reputable college brands in blue-collar and white-collar VPET fields such as building and construction, and information technology.
+In the last six years we have successfully trained over 65,000 students in our eight campuses across Australia to provide them with the skills and qualifications to advance their careers and employment prospects to support them in upskilling and reskilling.
+Our mission is to equip students with the in-demand skills they need to find employment in a rapidly changing world, where jobs are increasingly being displaced by automation and robotics.

 To find out more about what Arowana can do for your business, reach out to us through: https://arowanaco.com/connect/

 To learn more about our team at EdventureCo. and how we help businesses reskill and upskill, explore our website